 Gentle on the skin

-Bidets give your skin a gentle, refreshing cleanse that toilet paper just can't match.
-Say goodbye to the scratchy irritation from rough TP.
+Bidets give your skin a gentle, refreshing cleanse.
+And there’s no scratchy irritation from rough TP.
 With a bidet, you get a soothing water spray that's perfect for keeping things comfortable, especially if you have sensitive skin.

 What are the cons of a bidet?

 Bidets aren’t all fun and games — they have their own challenges.
-Understanding the drawbacks is important as you navigate the best tools for bathroom care.
+Understanding the downsides helps you make the best choice for your bathroom routine.

 Fear factor